Pastilhas/AIAD-FEUP/README.md

 5. [To run](#to-run)

 ## Objective
 The objective of the first part of this work is to implement communication between agents, and for this communication to affect the decisions these agents take.
+The first part used JADE to achieve this.
 The second part consists in adapting the previous part to use Repast3.
+Repast3 runs on a single thread, unlike JADE which runs on one thread per agent.
+Additionally Repast3 allows displaying networks of agents and plots of variables to visualize what agents are doing.

 ## Description
 The agents in this project play a version of *The Price Is Right* where there are two types of agents: audience and competitors.